 Tutorial

-A tutorial covering the fundamentals of mechanical engineering, from basic principles to practical applications.
+A practical tutorial covering the fundamentals of mechanical engineering, from basic principles to applied analysis.
+Covers statics, dynamics, mechanics of materials, thermodynamics, fluid mechanics, machine design, and manufacturing.

 Chapters